larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ### Rank VI

 #### Summon Entity
 The caster attempts to call forth a being from beyond.
-The being, if summoned, can interact only with the caster for x min’s = the casters ritual magic level.
+The being, if summoned, can interact only with the caster for x min's = the casters ritual magic level.
 The being can be that of a spirit that has been long deceased, a creature of the dark nether, or some other extraplanar entity known to the caster.

 ### Rank VII